Mario Moretti Polegato: Biography

-During his working life, Mario Moretti Polegato has received many acknowledgements including Knight of the National Order of Merit from the President of Romania in 2000.
+During his working life, Polegato has received acknowledgements including Knight of the National Order of Merit from the President of Romania in 2000.
 In 2002, he was nominated Entrepreneur of the Year – a title given to him by Ernst & Young – and in 2003 he received the Best Italian Entrepreneur in the World award, also from Ernst & Young Global.
 In 2005, the former Italian President Carlo Azeglio Ciampi bestowed him the title of Cavaliere del Lavoro della Repubblica Italiana (Knight of Labour), whereas in 2006 the Italian President Giorgio Napolitano awarded him the title of Grande Ufficiale della Repubblica (Great Officer of the Republic).
 The European School of Management Italia (ESCP-EAP) named him Affiliate Professor of Entrepreneurship.

-In 2010, he received the European Business Leader Award (EBLA) for the Innovator of the Year category, an acknowledgement that the Financial Times and the CNBC bestow on key players in the global economy every year.

-He was appointed as member of the international panel of judges for the "European Inventor Award", organised by the European Patent Office (EPO), which selects and awards the best patented inventions worldwide every year.
+In 2010, he received the European Business Leader Award (EBLA) for the Innovator of the Year category, an acknowledgement that the Financial Times and CNBC bestow on key players in the global economy every year.
+He was appointed as a member of the international panel of judges for the "European Inventor Award", organised by the European Patent Office (EPO), which selects and awards the best patented inventions worldwide every year.

 He has held the diplomatic position of Honorary Consul General of Romania for North-East Italy since 1997, and he has been a member of the Executive Board of Confindustria (General Confederation of Italian Industry) since 2003.
-He has always devoted part of his time to teaching students and young entrepreneurs about "Intellectual Property" at the most prestigious universities in Italy and around the world.
-He is a member of the Board of Directors of the Bocconi University of Milan, and since 2014 he has been the President of the International Advisory Board of Cardenal Herrera University of Valencia, of which he is an Honorary Professor.
-In July 2014, he became a member of the Regency Council of the Bank of Italy.
+In 2014, he became a member of the Regency Council of the Bank of Italy.
 He received the America Award of the Italy-USA Foundation in 2015.

 The Group

-Mario Moretti Polegato is the President of the Geox Group, which he founded.
-It is the major Italian company in the comfortable footwear sector and the third footwear company in the world in the "lifestyle" footwear sector.
-For his company he chose the name "Geox", which combines the word geo ("earth" in Greek), with the letter x, which stands for technology.
-Therefore, right from the outset the choice of the brand shows the highly innovative vocation of the company in the footwear sector worldwide.
-This vocation is confirmed by the fact that Geox invests 2% of its turnover, every year, in research and experimenting with new ideas.
-After achieving great success in the footwear sector, Geox has also used its own brand to produce clothing with new breathable technologies.
+Polegato is the President of the Geox Group, which he founded.
+It is an Italian company in the comfortable footwear sector.
+Geox has also used its own brand to produce clothing with breathable technologies.
 In 2004, Geox was listed on the Borsa Italiana.